 Escalation and complaints

-For escalation and complaints, the Provider contact (section 6.1) point shall be used, and the following rules apply.
+For escalation and complaints (A customer complaint is a customer's expression of dissatisfaction with an EGI service, either orally or in writing.), the Provider contact (section 6.1) point shall be used, and the following rules apply.

 In case of repeated violation of the Services targets for four consecutive months, a review of the Agreement and of the Services enhancement plan will take place involving the parties of the Agreement.